dlvhdr/gh-dash/docs/content/getting-started/keybindings/selected-pr.md

 PR.
 By default, the input includes your username if you're not already assigned.
 If you're already assigned, the input is empty by default.

-To assign more than one user to the PR, specify additional users after one or more whitspace characters, like a space, tab, or newline.
+To assign more than one user to the PR, specify additional users after one or more whitespace characters, like a space, tab, or newline.
 We recommend separating the additional users with a newline by pressing ![kbd:`Enter`]() after each username.